oracle-livelabs/apex/online-bookstore-app/18-vector-search-configurations/18-vector-search-configurations.md

 ## Introduction

 In this lab, you will learn how to load ONNX models into Oracle Database and create a Vector Provider to generate vector embeddings.
-You will then create a Search Configuration based on Oracle Vector Search to build an efficient search system.
-Finally, you will create a search page that utilizes these search configurations for powerful and accurate search functionality.
+By leveraging Oracle Vector Search, you will configure a semantic similarity search, allowing users to find relevant results regardless of how they phrase their queries.
+Finally, you will build a search page that utilizes these configurations to enhance search accuracy and user experience.

 >*Note: This lab requires you are using Oracle Database 23ai.*